Agoric/safe-modules/PURITY_CHECKER_RULES.md

 -   We need to make sure that there is no code within this module that directly mutates it, such as by property assignment.

-For example, let's say we have a function foo, and somewhere in the module an expression like foo.x = [something not purifiable], then we have to say that foo is not purifiable.
+For example, let's say we have a function `foo`, and somewhere in the module an expression like `foo.x = <something not purifiable>`, then we have to say that foo is not purifiable.

-We will go even stricter - If foo.x = [anything], then we say foo is not purifiable.
+We will go even more conservative - If `foo.x = <anything>`, then we say `foo` is not purifiable.

--   Property lookup foo.x - not a purifiable expression.
+-   Property lookup `foo.x` - not a purifiable expression.
 Same issue as with method calls.
 We may try to make this purifiable later, but we'd have to be very cautious.

--   If you just do foo.x in the module, does that make foo itself no longer purifiable?
+-   If you just do `foo.x` in the module, does that make `foo` itself no longer purifiable?
 I think the answer is yes.
 Just property lookup can cause side effects, and it would take a deep analysis to be able guarantee that it isn't causing side effects.